ihtifazhuddin/training-evaluation-app/README.md

 The Training Evaluation App is a simple app designed to showcase the use of digital signatures in the document flow, specifically in the context of staff training evaluations.

-## Features

-- Staff can log in and view a list of training sessions conducted by the company.
-- Staff can select a training session, fill out the evaluation form, and submit it to the system with a digital signature.
-- Evaluations are sent to the respective HR for approval.
-- HR can log in to view a list of evaluations submitted by staff and approve them with digital signature.
-- Both staff and HR can view and download the evaluation document.

 ## Installation

 ### Prerequisites